 They were celebrating that Joseph Smith had just been chosen by the Nauvoo State Convention as its 3rd party candidate for the President of the United States of America.

-Now, Joseph’s presidential candidacy is going to complicate his life because it feeds into one of the most basic claims that had been made against Joseph since he founded the Mormon Church.
-Also, by the way, I call it the Mormon Church – but its full name is the Church of Jesus Christ of Latter-day Saints.
-I’m just calling it the Mormon Church because it’s what a lot of people know it as.
-And, similarly, sometimes people call members of this religion Mormons – their officially known as Latter-day Saints.
+Now, Joseph’s presidential candidacy is going to complicate his life because it feeds into one of the most basic claims that had been made against Joseph since he founded the restored Church of Jesus Christ.

 Revelation, here, means a metaphysical experience where knowledge or wisdom is transmitted.
 So, through the Holy Spirit Joseph learns a doctrine – or through a vision, or dream, or communication with an angel – Joseph receives knowledge or wisdom from the Lord, and then he turns around and shares it with the church.
 Joseph taught that he was the only one who could receive revelation like this for the whole church – but that everyone could receive revelation like this for their personal lives.

-And, that’s where all the teachings and doctrines of the Mormon religion came from -- they came from visions and revelations of Joseph Smith.
+And, that’s where all the teachings and doctrines of the Church came from -- they came from visions and revelations of Joseph Smith.

-Joseph, meanwhile, and the most ardent believers of Mormonism viewed Joseph’s structure as a way to preserve order.
+Joseph, meanwhile, and his most ardent supporters viewed Joseph’s structure as a way to preserve order.
 To understand Joseph Smith better I think you have to understand that Joseph Smith views himself in the context of Moses, and Abraham, and the great prophets of the old and New Testament.
 And, his followers do, too.

 So, it’s like in the Old Testament when Moses came down from the Mountain after communicating with God.
 And, he brings with him commandments.
 And, he comes down to see the children of Israel worshiping a false idol.
 They’re worshiping a golden calf that Moses’ brother Aaron made for them.
 When Moses saw the golden calf he did not say, “Cool.
 You guys can pray to that, too.”
 He got angry.
 He broke the commandments.
 He told them to only worship one God.
 God’s commandments would come through him, Moses.
 That’s how Joseph was when it came to revelations for the church.
 God’s commandments would come through him.
 And it rubbed a lot of people the wrong way.